 When hiring locum tenens, the cost can drastically vary as to rate per hour.
-There truly is not a set rate for a given specialty, state or facility.
+There truly is not a set rate for a given specialty nor specific area.
 Here a few possible reasons for the cost fluctuation:

 – Market Forces.
 Despite a physician taking a vacation or a leave of absence, healthcare must be provided to patients.
 This means that as a facility, you are probably willing to pay more to maintain top-notch care.
-Furthermore, physicians who work locums can wait for rates that they consider attractive and are not feeling obligated to take one particular job.
+Furthermore, physicians who work locums can wait for rates that they consider attractive and are not by any means obligated to take one particular job.

 – Competition.
 The physician shortage does significantly affect the cost of care and facilities compete for a limited amount of quality physicians.